Medical Equipment Distributors NAICS 423450

 Recent Developments

-• Medical equipment distributor industry employment and average wages for nonsupervisory employees decreased slightly during the first month of 2025, according to the US Bureau of Labor Statistics.
-Professional and commercial equipment distributor sales remained above pre-pandemic levels during 2024, according to the US Census Bureau (CB).
+• Medical equipment distributor industry employment increased slightly and average wages for nonsupervisory employees decreased slightly during the first six months of 2025, according to the US Bureau of Labor Statistics.
+Professional and commercial equipment distributor sales remained above pre-pandemic levels during the first half of 2025, according to the US Census Bureau (CB).
 Medical equipment distributors moderately increased their prices during 2024, according to the BLS.

 Industry Revenue